Microcanonical Phase Space and Entropy in Curved Spacetime: Discussion

 \section{Discussion}

-To summarize, in this work we have explicitly computed correction terms to microcanonical phase volume, entropy and temperature of inertial and non-inertial systems in curved spacetimes with a timelike Killing field (with the field being timelike in some \say{nice} patch of the manifold, so that we have a notion of a \say{conserved energy}).
+To summarize, in this work we have explicitly computed correction terms to microcanonical phase volume, entropy and temperature of inertial and non-inertial systems in curved stationary spacetimes (so that we have a notion of a \say{conserved energy}).
 We have further observed that these corrections to thermodynamic quantities lead to quite non-trivial consequences such as divergent behavior near null surfaces as well as area dependent curvature and acceleration terms.
 We highlight some of the major qualitative inferences of this work in the following paragraphs. \\ \\ The divergent behavior of $\Gamma(E)$ (and hence other thermodynamic quantities, including entropy) at event horizon of Schwarzschild black hole (see (\ref{staticBH2})) is due to infinite redshift of energy (i.e. divergence of $(-g^{00})$ term) as well as due to divergence of spatial volume element.
 However, the divergence of $\Gamma(E)$ at cosmological horizon of de Sitter (see (\ref{dSdiv})) and Rindler horizon for uniform acceleration in flat spacetime (see (\ref{Rinddiv})) is only due to infinite redshift of energy. \\ \\ Apart from that, it is also worth pointing out that although quite appealing, the area dependent curvature correction terms appearing in entropy expressions of (\ref{entropy1}) and (\ref{NiceResultNparticles1}) have no direct relationship with the Bekenstein-Hawking entropy of black holes.
 This is because we are not considering self-gravitation here and hence the system does not describe a gravitational collapse or black hole.
 Nevertheless, we expect that the above analysis would still hold provided one uses, for $G_{ab}$ and $R_{ab}$, their expressions as obtained from Einstein equations with the system itself as a source.
-This work is under progress. \\ \\ We also note that entropy of massless $N$-particle systems for accelerated motion in curved spacetime\footnote{for the restricted class of metrics where $g^{0\mu} = 0$} has area dependent first order correction terms.
+This work is under progress. \\ \\ We also note that entropy of massless $N$-particle systems for accelerated motion in curved static spacetime has area dependent first order correction terms.
 But, microcanonical inverse temperature has no correction term at this order and just reproduces the standard equi-partition result for ultra-relativistic ideal gas in flat background. \\ \\ As already emphasized, the most natural and relevant extension of this work is to include self-gravitation of the system itself into account (through the metric), and compute the various thermodynamic quantities.
-This would be the first step towards understanding the purely (quantum) statistical mechanical contribution to thermodynamic properties of black holes.
+This would be the first step towards understanding the purely statistical mechanical contribution to thermodynamic properties of black holes.
+We would also like to point out that beyond point particle systems, there has been studies on thermodynamics in curved backgrounds for thermal field theories.
+For example, the effects of spacetime curvature for self-interacting statistical field theories has been studied in \cite{NathBhatta} where curvature contributions to spontaneous symmetry breaking and associated curvature correction terms to critical temperature has been discussed; ignoring back-reaction of the field on the metric (in the same spirit to our current work).
+Although relating the present work on free point particle thermodynamics with the work \cite{NathBhatta} is beyond the scope of this paper, it would worth clarifying the connection.